Turn Holidays into Engagement Opportunities

 Plan your annual calendar ahead of time and you won’t have to put something together at the last minute.
 Plus, it’s a great way to give your clients something to look forward to.

 Unsure what to include?
-Check your community’s calendar of events, do a search of national holidays and don’t forget any major sporting events or other occasions that your community is passionate about.
+Check your community’s calendar of events, do a search for national holidays and don’t forget any major sporting events or other occasions that your community is passionate about.

 When building your calendar, some choices will be obvious.
 If you’re a gym owner, National Family Health & Fitness Day provides a relevant way to connect with your audience, but there’s no reason to limit yourself when putting together a calendar of events.
 You can still make the more unique observances work for you.